 Like always once away from the towns and cities the countryside was stunningly beautiful.
 I know I keep saying this but it is and was.
 What made it even better for me was that the level of the road was getting flatter as the hills and mountains were now far behind me.

-Looking out for cyclists was a better day, in fact I saw a group of three heading south, their bikes were all laden down with panniers.
+Looking out for cyclists was a better day, in fact, I saw a group of three heading south, their bikes were all laden down with panniers.
 I wondered where they were going, I never got the chance to ask them.
 Maybe they were doing my cycle but in reverse?

 I believed that I’d be at my final destination before two o’clock, but as one o’clock ticked by the clouds displaced themselves allowing the sun to pierce down upon me offering me no shelter and no sign of mercy.
 Even the air I was breathing was warmer than usual, which just added to my problems.

-Eventually, I arrived at Kui Buri, I phoned my landlady up expressing to her my intentions, believe that a shower, bed and rest where only going to be about an hour away.
+Eventually, I arrived at Kui Buri, I phoned my landlady up expressing to her my intentions, believe that a shower, bed and rest were only going to be about an hour away.
 After a long conversation, she told me that I had to get to Pram Buri and not Kui Buri.
 My hopes of rest were now all in tatters along with my motivation.
 My turn off was a further 40km up the road and then I’d have another 20km of cycling east.
 This all boiled down to the fact that Annie had mistakenly given me the wrong information.

 After carefully weighing up my situation, I decided to continue cycling towards Pram Buri.
-I was now 30km past where I could have stayed for the night and I didn’t really see the point of back tracking just to cycle back out here again tomorrow.
+I was now 30km past where I could have stayed for the night and I didn’t really see the point of backtracking just to cycle back out here again tomorrow.

 With still almost 50km to go until my final destination, I could not afford any hick-ups.
 I considered myself as being so close to completing this mammoth of a cycling holiday.
 I had waited five years to do a cycle like this, and now I had it within my grasp.
 After a long rest, I continued, with what now felt like a heavy rucksack on my back.
 It took me a further two hours to reach Pram Buri, once I saw the large Tesco sign at the side of the road I made another phone call to the landlady.
-After another debate with her I turned right and commenced on my final 20km to ultimate destination.
+After another debate with her, I turned right and commenced on my final 20km to the ultimate destination.
 I knew I’d be in no mood to celebrate, I wasn’t that type of person, nor would I be glorifying that fact of what I’d achieved in six days.

 I cycled down this road, not quite known where I was going or where I was going to end up.
-The road had literally nothing to show for itself except emptiness and a baron landscape.
+The road had literally nothing to show for itself except emptiness and a barren landscape.
 Kilometre after kilometre was all the same.
 Nothing seemed to be growing.
 It was as if the gold rush had finished.
-There was certainly nothing to get the blood racing, there wasn’t even any tumble weed to get my imagination gurgling away.
+There was certainly nothing to get the blood racing, there wasn’t even any tumbleweed to get my imagination gurgling away.
 The only bit of satisfaction was, that the road was flat and there was a result at the end of it.

 The road led me to the coastal road and further down I saw the sign.
 The sign pointed down a dirt track.
 The landlady was waiting there for me.
 She must have noticed me cycling past, as it was only after I saw the sign that I realized that I’d cycled passed it.

 After dinner, I walked down the beach, took photos of the scattering of islands.
 With having cloud cover, I had an inclination of what to expect on the beach and I was right.
-In parts the beach had a fair covering of jellyfish.
+In parts, the beach had a fair covering of jellyfish.
 This notion had come from the time Annie and I had taken my sister to the coast, sometime last year and she’d been stung nastily.
 These creatures had obviously sought warmer waters and had been caught out by the tide.

 I reckoned that today I’d probably cycled in excess of 180km.
 The realization that I’d completed my cycle still had not sunk in, and the fact that I’d achieved it a day ahead of schedule.
 I had mat some wonderfully fascinating people.
 The people that to me rightfully and respectively represent Thailand and made it this culturally rich country.
 Cycling was certainly an enriching experience.
-Later I would consider where to go next year, but now I need rest.
+Later I would consider where to go next year, but now I need to rest.